OTRF/OSSEM/data_dictionaries/windows/etw-providers/Microsoft-Windows-Security-Auditing/events/event-4761.md

 # Event ID 4761: A member was added to a security-disabled universal group

 ## Description
-Event ID 4761: A member was added to a security-disabled universal group
+Event 4761 is the same as 4751, except it is generated for a universal distribution group instead of a global distribution group.
+All event fields, XML, and recommendations are the same.
+The type of group is the only difference.

 ## Data Dictionary
 |Standard Name|Field Name|Type|Description|Sample Value|